 Issue 1

 Background 2

-World War II and the Women's Armed Services Integration Act
+World War II and the Women's Armed Services Integration Act 3

 The All-Volunteer Force and Social Change

 The "Risk Rule" for Assignment of Women 5

+Repeal of the "Risk Rule" and a New Direct Ground Combat Definition and

-Assignment Rule 7
+Assignment Rule

-Women in Combat Zones: Iraq and Afghanistan.
+Women in Combat Zones: Iraq and Afghanistan

-Women on Submarines 9

-Military Leadership Diversity Commission
+Women on Submarines Military Leadership Diversity Commission

 DOD Review of Combat Exclusion Policies

-The Repeal of the Direct Combat Exclusion Rule and Recent Developments 13
+The Repeal of the Direct Combat Exclusion Rule and Recent Developments

-Key Issues for Congress 14
+Key Issues for Congress

 "Gender-Neutral" Standards

 Definitions and Requirements

-Review and Validation.
+Review and Validation

+Implementation Concerns

-Implementation Concerns Options for Congress
+Options for Congress

 Selective Service

 Options for Congress

-Other Concerns Regarding Women in Combat 20
+Other Concerns Regarding Women in Combat

-Outlook for Congress 21
+Outlook for Congress 20

 Tables

 Table 1.
 Female Casualties in the Global War on Terror 1

 Table 2.
-Females as a Percentage of Active Duty Personnel 13
+Females as a Percentage of Active Duty Personnel

-Table A-1.
-Timeline of Key Legislative and Policy Actions for Integration of Women in

-the Armed Services 22

 Appendixes

 Appendix.
-Key Legislative and Policy Actions 22
+Key Legislative and Policy Actions 21

+rippondia.
+Rey Degisiative and 1 oney redons 21

 Contacts

-Author Contact Information 23
+Author Contact Information 22